 OEM Vs. Aftermarket Oil Filters

-If you’re on the fence between OEM and aftermarket oil filters, this comparison guide has all the information you need to reach an educated decision: Are OEM Toyota Oil Filters Better Than Aftermarket?
+Are you on the fence between OEM and aftermarket oil filters?
+This guide has all the information you need to reach an educated decision: Are OEM Toyota Oil Filters Better Than Aftermarket?

 In a nutshell, OEM oil filters are a much safer bet in terms of: